xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 - should be bootable (OC 0.9.5 and up-to-date kexts)
 - the individual folders are provided for guidance (of particular significance is config.plist, which lists the DeviceProperties and NVRAM boot args, along with Misc:Boot:Hibernation)

+Post-install:
+Setup pmset as follows:

+sudo pmset -a hibernatemode 25 sudo pmset -a standby 1 sudo pmset -a powernap 1 sudo pmset -a sleep 1 sudo pmset -a standbydelaylow 1 sudo pmset -a standbydelayhigh 1

 Credits: